RAMEL-ESPOL/ARCHIE/README.md

 ```
 ### 1.4 Write at inclined plane

-First you need the pip tool for the next installations, first [pip](https://linuxize.com/post/how-to-install-pip-on-ubuntu-20.04/):
+First you need the [pip](https://linuxize.com/post/how-to-install-pip-on-ubuntu-20.04/) tool for the next installations, then:
 ```
 sudo pip install -U numpy
 ```